diealecel/deepconvo/README.md

 # deepConvo

+Created as a final project for CS 229 at Stanford University during fall 2018.

+## Setup

 To run code in this repository, first install the dependencies by running the following code snippet.

 ``` bash